 The LAA specification states that LAA can transmit after finding the channel to be free for a defer duration of Td, and suggests that it can keep searching for a defer duration.
 Alignment with 802.11 requires a full back off if the channel is determined not to be free when a frame is queued, but this is not specified.
 The lack of specification appears to give LAA a significant and unfair advantage over 802.11.

 These problems highlight that the LAA access mechanism is generally underspecified.
-Other comments from IEEE 802 also emphasise this point.
+Other comments from IEEE 802 also emphasize this point.

 Solution: The LAA priority access mechanism should be better aligned with 802.11 EDCA